occultlang/occult/README.md

 </div>

 # About
-Occult aims to be a memory-safe, statically-typed programming language with an elegant syntax similar to Rust and the performance of C. It achieves this by cross-compiling Occult code into C and using [tinycc](https://github.com/TinyCC/tinycc) as both a just-in-time (JIT) and ahead-of-time (AOT) compiler.
+Occult aims to be a memory-safe, statically typed programming language with an elegant syntax similar to Rust and the performance of C. It achieves this by cross-compiling Occult code into C and using [tinycc](https://github.com/TinyCC/tinycc) as both a just-in-time (JIT) and ahead-of-time (AOT) compiler.

 In Occult, dynamic arrays are the default array type, functioning similarly to vectors.
 These arrays are managed by [tgc](https://github.com/orangeduck/tgc/tree/master), a lightweight garbage collector implemented in C. Occult enforces the use of stack-based variables, promoting predictable memory management and reducing the risk of dangling pointers.
-However, it also allows for heap allocations using tgc's malloc implementation, which is automatically freed by the garbage collector.
+However, it also allows for heap allocations using tgc's malloc implementation, which the garbage collector automatically frees.
 # Building
-Assuming you have git and gcc, and other required dependencies installed, all of this should go smoothly
+Assuming you have git gcc, and other required dependencies installed, all of this should go smoothly.
 > [!WARNING]
-> Occult uses [tgc](https://github.com/orangeduck/tgc) which causes **undefiend behavior** but most of the time it should be fine, as per tgc's documentation
+> Occult uses [tgc](https://github.com/orangeduck/tgc) which causes **undefined behavior** but most of the time it should be fine, as per tgc's documentation.
 >
-### Building on Linux (64 bit)
+### Building on Linux (64-bit)
 1) Run [build.sh](https://github.com/occultlang/occult/blob/main/build.sh)
 ### Building on Windows
 > [!IMPORTANT]
-> Even if you have gcc already installed you must follow this for now!
+> Even if you have gcc installed, you must follow this for now!

 1) Run [install_gcc.bat](https://github.com/occultlang/occult/blob/main/install_gcc.bat) <br>
 2) Run [build_windows.bat](https://github.com/occultlang/occult/blob/main/build_windows.bat)

 # Using Occult
 > [!TIP]
-> If you need help just use the `-h` option
+> If you need help use the `-h` option!
 ```sh
 ./occultc <source.occ>
 ```

 # To-do

+> [!NOTE]
+> What am I currently working on you ask?
+Fixing bugs!

 ### Long-term
 - [x] Windows support